Elizabeth Blackwell: Medical education in the United States

-In October 1847, Blackwell was accepted as a medical student by Geneva Medical College, located in Geneva, New York.
-The dean and faculty, usually responsible for evaluating an applicant for matriculation were not able to make a decision due to the special nature of Blackwell's case.
+In October 1847, Blackwell was accepted to Geneva Medical College in Geneva, New York.
+The dean and faculty, usually responsible for evaluating an applicant for matriculation, initially were unable to make a decision due to Blackwell's gender.
 They put the issue up to a vote by the 150 male students of the class with the stipulation that if one student objected, Blackwell would be turned away.
-The young men voted unanimously to accept her.
+The young men voted unanimously to accept her, whilst simultaneously treating her application as a joke.

-When Blackwell arrived at the college, she was rather nervous.
-Nothing was familiar – the surroundings, the students, and the faculty.
-She did not even know where to get her books.
-However, she soon found herself at home in medical school.
-While she was at school, she was looked upon as an oddity by the townspeople of Geneva.
-She also rejected suitors and friends alike, preferring to isolate herself.
-In the summer between her two terms at Geneva, she returned to Philadelphia, stayed with Dr. Elder, and applied for medical positions in the area to gain clinical experience.
+While at school, Blackwell was looked upon as an oddity by the townspeople of Geneva.
+She also rejected suitors and friends, preferring to isolate herself.
+In the summer between her two terms at Geneva, she returned to Philadelphia, stayed with Elder, and applied for medical positions in the area to gain clinical experience.
 The Guardians of the Poor, the city commission that ran Blockley Almshouse, granted her permission to work there, albeit not without some struggle.
-Blackwell slowly gained acceptance at Blockley, although some young resident physicians still would walk out and refuse to assist her in diagnosing and treating her patients.
-During her time there, Blackwell gained valuable clinical experience but was appalled by the syphilitic ward and those afflicted with typhus.
+Blackwell slowly gained acceptance at Blockley, although some young resident physicians still refused to assist her in diagnosing and treating her patients.
+During her time there, Blackwell gained valuable clinical experience, but was appalled by the syphilitic ward and the condition of typhus patients.
 Her graduating thesis at Geneva Medical College was on the topic of typhus.
 The conclusion of this thesis linked physical health with socio-moral stability – a link that foreshadows her later reform work.

-On 23 January 1849, Blackwell became the first woman to achieve a medical degree in the United States.
-The local press reported her graduation favorably, and when the dean, Dr. Charles Lee, conferred her degree, he stood up and bowed to her.
+On 23 January 1849, Blackwell became the first woman to earn a medical degree in the United States.
+The local press reported her graduation favorably, and when the dean, Charles Lee, conferred her degree, he stood up and bowed to her.